Naveenk069/Naveenk069/README.md

 ### Glad to see you here!
 A dedicated and ambitious Computer Science and Engineering student at [M.Kumarasamy College of Engineering](www.mkce.ac.in).
-Talented performer with experience in Data Science and MERN stack Development technologies.
+Talented performer with experience in Cloud & Cyber Security specialist and MERN stack Development technologies.
 My passion is to apply the most up-to-date developing techniques to create a brand-new application and websites.
 Motivated to learn and instruct new technologies.
 Way toward accomplishing the Goals.

 <br/>